meta-soul/MetaSpore/demo/ctr/README.md

         pass
     return int(np.floor(np.log(value) ** 2)) if value>2.0 else int(value)
 ```
 Moreover, we use the training data of the first 5 days provided by the competition as the training set, and the test data provided by the first day as the test set.

-We will update the related code as soon as possible.
+Please refer to this [guide](../dataset/README.md) to processing and prepare the dataset.

 ### Initialize the configuration files for models
 First, upload the [schema](schema) to you S3 storage.